kyma-incubator/compass/docs/compass/02-01-components.md

 ## Hydrator

-Hydrator componet is responsible for the authentication and authorization aspect of the project, leveraging the [ORY OathKeeper](https://github.com/ory/oathkeeper) functionality.
-In that component we have also custom data processing in form of Oathkeeper hydrator mutators used along with the other default mutators.
+Hydrator component is responsible for the authentication and authorization aspect of the project, leveraging the [ORY OathKeeper](https://github.com/ory/oathkeeper) functionality.
+Additionally, in the component it is also added custom data processing in the form of Oathkeeper hydrator mutators.
+These hydrator mutators are used along with the other default mutators.

 ## Integration System